innvariant/deepstruct/README.md

 mnist_model = deepstruct.sparse.MaskedDeepFFN((1, 28, 28), 10, [100]*10, use_layer_norm=True)
 ```
 This is a ready-to-use pytorch module which has ten layers of each one hundred neurons and applies layer normalization before each activation.
-Training it on any dataset will work out of the box simply as every other pytorch module.
+Training it on any dataset will work out of the box like every other pytorch module.
 You can set masks on it via
 ```python
 import deepstruct.sparse